santamm/gcp-encrypt/README.md

 ## Project Description<a name="description"></a>
 gcp-encrypt loads a csv file from a GCP bucket, encrypts some columns using SHA-256 encryption.
-A "_enc.csv" is stored in another bucket with the encrypted columns replacing the clear ones.
+A `enc.csv` is stored in another bucket with the encrypted columns replacing the clear ones.
+The API is deployed to GCP as a Cloud Function.

 ## File Descriptions <a name="files"></a>